LuciaHeredia/EncryptDecryptMessageLibrary/README.md

 # EncryptDecryptMessageLibrary

+An app example for using the Decryption functions in the Library.

 ## Description:
 - Decrypt message received(in this example from Firebase Realtime) only with the secret key from before.